lodauria/IoT_Group_Project/src/Devices/README.md

+## RIOT applications
-Put here all RIOT projects
+this directory contains all RIOT applications